wren-lang/wren/doc/site/classes.markdown

 Since this feature has just been introduced, **take note**.

 **Currently** there are no attributes with a built-in meaning.
 Attributes are user-defined metadata.
-Note that this may not remain true as some may become well defined through convention or potentially through use by Wren itself.
+This may not remain true as some may become well defined through convention or potentially through use by Wren itself.
 </small>

 Attributes are placed before a class or method definition, and use the `#` hash/pound symbol.

 They can be

 - a `#key` on it's own
 - a `#key = value`